 If you are an unregulated (market-rate) tenant with a lease, the late fee provision must be in the lease.
 The late fee can not be greater than 5% or $50 which ever is less.
 If there was not a late fee in your first lease or most recent lease, your landlord can add one at the next renewal.

 If you are a tenant in public housing (NYCHA), late fees are not permitted.
 Many other subsidy programs also do not allow late fees.

 There is no late fee indicated in my lease, but my landlord has added a late fee to my rent bill.
 What should I do?

 Your landlord is only entitled to collect a late fee if that fee is outlined in your lease.
-If your landlord is improperly charging you a late fee on your rent bill, you may want to write “for rent only” on the memo line of your monthly rent check so that your landlord doesn’t credit your payment to the late fees and then claim that you owe additional rent.
+If your landlord is improperly charging you a late fee on your rent bill, you may want to write “for rent only” on the memo line of your monthly rent check or money order so that your landlord doesn’t credit your payment to the late fees and then claim that you owe additional rent.
 You also may want to write a letter reminding your landlord that your lease does not permit a late fee, send the letter certified mail, return receipt requested, and keep a copy of your letter and your proof of mailing.

 Be warned that chronic late payment of rent can be the basis of a holdover eviction.
 (Your landlord can claim that you are a nuisance because you have constantly paid your rent late.
 You can be sued by your landlord on these grounds even if you are not late or behind in the rent at the point when the court case begins.)
 Avoid being a defendant in such a case by making on-time rent payments.